NORTHFIELD CITY BOARD OF EDUCATION FILE CODE: 3327

 No agents, canvassers, or vendors shall have access to teachers during their classes.
 No business concern which solicits or gains business through the school system shall use school facilities for this purpose.

 All vendors shall supply assurances that they do not practice discrimination as described in the administrative code.
 All vendors shall be informed that harassment of any kind of district students or employees by their representatives is prohibited.

 Honest and Ethical Relations with Vendors; Pay to Play Restrictions

 When acquiring goods and services under federally sponsored programs, the school district will not contract with a vendor who is currently either debarred or suspended from doing business with the Federal government.
-Prior to contract award, and in accordance with Federal requirements, the business administrator or contracting specialist will check the Federal Excluded Parties List System (EPLS) to ensure that the prospective contractor is not found in the EPLS.
-Results from the EPLS search shall be made part of the purchase order/contract documentation.
+Prior to contract award, and in accordance with Federal requirements, the business administrator or contracting specialist will check the System for Award Management (SAM) to ensure that the prospective contractor is not found in the SAM.
+Results from the SAM search shall be made part of the purchase order/contract documentation.
 Should a prospective vendor be found to be debarred or suspended by the Federal government, the business administrator’s office will notify the chief school administrator of this finding and will place a hold on the supplier’s registration within the school district financial system.

 Strategies to Avoid Excessive Professional Services Expenditures

 The board will seek to avoid excessive professional services expenditures, such as by:

 - Establishing a maximum dollar limit, for budgetary purposes,